onorvez/winogradsky_project/ByodIT/ByodIT_README.md

 One thing mediated and facilitated by technology using a interpration language microflora.
 An interaction based on the internal activity of the subject and the influences of external human activity.

-Nous essayons de rester en accord avec le [We Are Biomers Manifesto](https://github.com/LeBiome/manifesto/blob/master/manifeste.md)
+Dans ce projet prospectif, nous essayons de rester en accord avec le [We Are Biomers Manifesto](https://github.com/LeBiome/manifesto/blob/master/manifeste.md)

 Une expérimentation basée sur la [colonne de Winogradsky](https://github.com/LeBiome/winogradsky_project)